OmriFialkov/flask-catexer-app-actions/README.md

 # 🐶 Dog Gif App

+## Overview
-This project is a **Flask-based dockerized web-app** that dynamically serves a **random dog GIF** from a **dockerized MySQL database** every time the page is refreshed.
-It also keeps track of visitor count and exposes it, along with many other performance metrics, as Prometheus-compatible metrics for monitoring.
-The python application is designed for **containerized deployment** and runs on a **Kubernetes cluster** in **Google Cloud**.
-The entire deployment process is automated through a **CI/CD pipeline using GitHub Actions**, ensuring that every code update is **built and pushed to Docker Hub**, then tested locally using docker compose and is deployed to the Kubernetes cluster.
+This project presents a **Flask-based dockerized web-app** integrated with GitHub Actions for CI/CD automation.
+The app dynamically serves a **random dog GIF** from a **dockerized MySQL database** every time the page is refreshed.
+It also keeps track of visitor count by another MySQL table.
+The GitHub Actions flow ensures every code update is **built and pushed to Docker Hub**, then tested with docker compose and is deployed to a K8S cluster.
 To manage the infrastructure efficiently, **Terraform** is used to provision the **Google Kubernetes Engine (GKE) cluster**, while **AWS S3 and DynamoDB** are leveraged for Backend-Terraform state management.
-Additionally, **Helm** is used widely for managing Kubernetes deployments, making it easier to deploy, update, and maintain the applications in this project, including monitoring and logging helm charts as well.
+Additionally, **Helm** is used widely for managing Kubernetes deployments, making it easier to deploy, update, and maintain the applications in this project.

+### Features
+- **Flask Web Application**: A lightweight Python web app.
+- **GitHub Actions CI/CD**: Automated building, testing and deployment.
+- **Docker Support**: Containerized for easy deployment.
+- **Cloud Integration**: Ready for deployment to AWS/GCP.
+- **Infrastructure as Code**: Terraform for cloud provisioning and Helm for Kubernetes deployment.
+- **Monitoring & Logging**: Integrated Prometheus, Grafana, and Loki for observability -
+  - **Prometheus**: Collects application and infrastructure metrics.
+  - **Grafana**: Visualizes data through dashboards.
+  - **Loki**: Collects and stores logs for easy querying and analysis.

 ---
 ## Project Flow Chart
 ![Flask](images/flask.drawio.png)

-### **CI/CD Process Breakdown**
+### **CI/CD Flow Breakdown**

 1. **Code Push & CI/CD Pipeline Trigger**
    When new code is pushed to the app/ path in the repository, GitHub Actions automatically detects the change and triggers the CI/CD pipeline.
 This ensures that every update follows a structured, automated deployment process.